BolajiAyodeji/Blogposts/cjz8gh7zg000exfs1tq2z5zzu.md

 Click the `Add a Bot User` button

-* Your display name will automatically be filled in from your already chosen App name, you can update but I'll advise you use the same name everywhere with the same alphabet case to avoid errors.
+* Your display name will automatically be filled in from your already chosen App name, you can update but I'll advise you to use the same name everywhere with the same alphabet case to avoid errors.

 ![](https://www.freecodecamp.org/news/content/images/2019/10/capture8.png)

 Now, toggle the `Always Show My Bot as Online` switch to always show your bot as Online, remember this bot is just like a user in your workspace.
-Afterwards, click the `Add Bot User` button
+Afterward, click the `Add Bot User` button

 * Save all changes now